openconfig/public/doc/controller-card_poweroff.md

 4. When a controller card boots up and loads it’s configuration, power-admin-state may be set to POWER_DISABLED.
 The CONTROLLER_CARD should then power off and never enter into any controller card primary/secondary election process.
 This also means that an implementation shouldn't start a controller card election process until the configuration is loaded and consumed.

 5. If the chassis has a single controller card and it was configured for config/power-admin-state=POWER_DISABLED, as per Rule#1 above, its state/power-admin-state will stay as POWER_ENABLED given that its state/redundant-role=PRIMARY.
-However during the next reboot, if the chassis continues to have only one controller-card then it must ignore the configuration of config/power-admin-state=POWER_DISABLED and continue to bootup as PRIMARY.
+However during the next warm reboot, if the chassis continues to have only one controller-card then it must ignore the configuration of config/power-admin-state=POWER_DISABLED and continue to bootup as PRIMARY.
 In this situation though, the implementation must send a Syslog message of the severity "Warning" to inform the Operator about the situation.
 Post reboot, the config/power-admin-state=POWER_DISABLED will stay as is and state/power-admin-state will continue to show as POWER_ENABLED.
-In this case, state/last-poweroff-time, state/last-poweroff-reason/trigger and state/last-poweroff-reason/details must not be updated
+In this case, if it was a warm reboot then the following must not be updated, state/last-poweroff-time, state/last-poweroff-reason/trigger and state/last-poweroff-reason/details.
+The same leaves must be updated for cold reboots.

 ## Concerns and possible failure scenarios

 1. If a PRIMARY card malfunctions and ends up in a bootloop, would this approach help?